Margate man injured in dog attack that killed elderly mother shares ordeal

 The grieving son said he has siblings near Orlando, as well as several nieces and nephews, he’s still not sure what’s next in terms of planning funeral arrangements due to the coronavirus pandemic.

 “I’ve got to take care of all this stuff.
-This is hard, it’s very hard,” he said.
+This is hard.
+It’s very hard,” he said.
 “Nobody needs to go through stuff like this.
 Nobody.”

 Smokey was turned over to Broward County Animal Services.

-As of late Thursday night, officials have not responded to 7News regarding the animal’s fate.
+On Friday morning, officials confirmed at the directive of Margate Animal Control, the dog was humanely euthanized.

 Copyright 2020 Sunbeam Television Corp.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.